-The B Mitzvah Family must be dues-paying members of Kol Hadash.
-Student must be enrolled in Kol Hadash Sunday School, Hebrew, and Mitzvah classes with consequent financial obligations.
+The B Mitzvah Family must be congregational members of Kol Hadash.
+Students must be enrolled in Kol Hadash Sunday School, Hebrew, and Mitzvah classes with consequent financial obligations.
 The separate B Mitzvah Fee is charged to cover Kol Hadash's expenses for tutoring and musicians' services at the B Mitzvah Ceremony, as well as administrative costs.
 Payment of the fee is due when formal preparations begin.
 Fees are subject to change at the discretion of the Youth Education and Finance Committees but not after deposits have been made after the B Mitzvah Date has been chosen.

 This fee does not include the costs of printing of the B Mitzvah Service Booklet to be used during the ceremony, renting the Unitarian Church for the ceremony, and a Custodial Fee.
-The Unitarian Church offers Kol Hadash families special rates to rent the sanctuary and hearth rooms, including rehearsals.
-There is an additional charge for use of the Fellowship Hall for an extended oneg, as well as a Facilitators Fee.
+The Unitarian Church offers Kol Hadash families special rates to rent their rooms, including rehearsals.

-Current costs for Church room rentals as of 1/2019 are:
+Current costs and Capacity Requirements for Church room rentals as of 8/2021 are: